reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/applications/c8y_applications_createHostedApplication.md

 ```
 $ c8y applications createHostedApplication --file ./myapp.zip

-Create new hosted application from a given zip file
+Create new hosted application from a given zip file.
+The application will be called "myapp".
+If the application placeholder does not exist then it will be created

+$ c8y applications createHostedApplication --file simple-helloworld/build --name custom_helloworld
+Create/update hosted web application from a build folder and specify a custom application name

+$ c8y applications createHostedApplication --file myapp.zip --skipActivation
+Create/update hosted web application but don't activate it, so the current version (if any) will be untouched

 ```

 ### Options